-See Attachment 4-A for window placement example.
+See Attachment 4-A of Attachment 2 for window placement example.

-Staff Response: Staff does not recommend changing this requirement.
-Staff had previously made an interpretation (Attachment 4) that up to a 12 inch overlap of the side windows is allowed and will not be considered to be directly aligned with one another to provide some flexibility.
+Staff Response: The DRB does not recommend changing this requirement.
+Community Planning & Development staff had previously made an interpretation (Attachment 5) that up to a 12 inch overlap of the side windows is allowed and will not be considered to be directly aligned with one another to provide some flexibility.